bcomnes/node-handbook/README.md

 - [levelup](https://www.npmjs.com/package/levelup)
 - [leveldb-handbook](https://github.com/substack/leveldb-handbook) (incomplete :cry:)

+> Running a big, well-known database service has an ineffable heaviness to it: they bind to a custom port and the service must already be running before your program will work.
+Worse, if you install the database from a package manager like apt-get, the database will be auto-daemonized and put into your init scripts.
+Good luck hunting down where it decided to put the configuration file. -- substack: [leveldb-handbook](https://github.com/substack/leveldb-handbook)

 Instead of downloading source dependencies and building them, they are packaged as pre-built binaries: